 There are a couple of cafes along the way (day one and two), but aside from that you will need to bring all of your food.

-This can be packed in barrels which are tied to the canoe, you’ll need food that will keep outside of a fridge for up to five days.
+This can be packed in barrels that are tied to the canoe, you’ll need food that will keep outside of a fridge for up to five days.

 We’d recommend cereal bars or porridge for breakfast, snacks for lunch and packet food like pasta for dinner (we enjoyed pesto pasta with cheese for dinner most nights).